-You have successfully been treated for cancer during childhood or adolescence and are now moving forward with your life-so the last thing you want to be reminded about is the risk of developing another cancer during adulthood.
-For a variety of reasons, the risk of cancer increases for everyone as they age.
+The risk of cancer increases for everyone as they age.
 Depending on the specific treatment you received for childhood cancer, you may be at increased risk for developing colorectal cancer (cancer of the colon or rectum).
 It is important to understand that risk, so that you can take steps to protect your health.